 I completed a two-year post-doctoral fellowship in Adolescent Medicine at Children’s Hospital Los Angeles (CHLA) and have worked with teens in various capacities.
 I consistently receive the positive feedback, “But you don’t talk like a doctor!”

 When working with teens, I specifically ask parents/caregivers to sign a confidentiality agreement for teens to understand their rights to confidentiality.
 If there are any safety concerns, I encourage the teen to discuss with their parent(s) during the session.

 Adolescence is a period of raging hormones, multiple conflicting demands between school, home, friends, and now social media life.
-Also, their brains are rapidly developing while questioning, “Who am I?” and “What do I believe in?”
-I support the teens and families I work with to find the balance between autonomy/independence and having a safe “landing ground” to return to.
+Their brains are rapidly developing while questioning, “Who am I?” and “What do I believe in?”
+I support the teens and families I work with to find the balance between autonomy/independence and having a safe “landing ground” to return.